celo-org/epochs/README.md

-# Epoch transactions on Celo
+# Epoch distributions on Celo

 This repo contains an explainer for Celo-specific epoch transactions and a demo for how to fetch them given an epoch.